Filings of Pleadings

 Criminal Calendar Guide

 is an overview of our Criminal A and B dockets which encompass Case Manager Hearings, Probation Violation Hearings, Pleas and Sentencings.
-The Guide identifies start times for the A/B Dockets, attorney courtroom assignment, why the UCJ offer sheet is required and how to fill it out, courtroom assistance, matters that will continue to be completed in paper, and the probation conditions that will apply to the various probation packages used in Clackamas County.
+The Guide identifies start times for the A/B Dockets, attorney courtroom assignment, the requirement for submitting a UCJ offer sheet at the time of sentencing, courtroom assistance, matters that will continue to be completed in paper, and the probation conditions that will apply to the various probation packages used in Clackamas County.

 - One to the Deputy District Attorney;